How Your Credit Score Affects Car Insurance Rates & What to Do

 What to Do If Your Credit Is Hurting Your Car Insurance Rates

 Having poor credit doesn't mean you're stuck with sky-high premiums.
-There are several concrete steps you can take right now.
+There are several concrete steps you can take right now to lower what you pay.
+Also consider reviewing car insurance options for bad-credit drivers for a more detailed breakdown.

 1. Shop Insurers That Weigh Credit Lightly